johnsonr155/poverty/README.md

 ## Overview
 This repo  explores factors contributing to poverty across various countries.
 It tries to identify factors causing poverty and looks at past trajectories of poverty for different countries as a means for thinking about the future

+This repo is a WIP and needs further refactoring

 ## Features
 - **Data Processing**: Functions for reading in the raw data and doing some processing
 - **Exploratory Data Analysis**: very rough script used for inital scoping analysis